mimuki/pk-rpc/README.md

-i roughly modified this to work how i wanted, its definitely not "best practices" or "good", and some stuff is hardcoded. `index.js` does rich presence, `index_lite.js` doesn't (and only outputs the first fronter to front.txt)
+i roughly modified this to work how i wanted, its definitely not "best practices" or "good", and some stuff is hardcoded.

+I used to have a seperate program here, for just getting the current fronter, but instead you should just use `curl https://api.pluralkit.me/v2/systems/YOURID/fronters | jq -r .members[0].name`

 # PluralKit RPC
 A rich presence client for PluralKit users.